 These projects offer planning and design solutions for community based programming, innovative green design, and increased public access in heavy infrastructure and industrial contexts.
 Her continued involvement in projects and neighborhoods over time, is a commitment to taking ideas from plans to implementation.
 The Sunset Park Industrial Waterfront, for instance, which attracted $1.2M in implementation funds, saw her closely involved for over four years.

-Shachi holds a Master’s degree in City Planning (Urban Design) and a Certificate in Real Estate Design and Development from the School of Design, UPenn where she was also the recipient of the Dean’s Scholarship.
-She has guest lectured at UPenn, CCNY and Fordham University and taught as visiting faculty at GSAPP, NYU, Pratt and Universidad De LaSalle in Bogotá.
+Shachi holds a Master’s degree in City Planning (Urban Design) and a Certificate in Real Estate Design and Development from the School of Design, UPenn.
+She is an Adjunct Assistant Professor at Columbia GSAPP and has taught at NYU, the Pratt Institute and internationally at Universidad De LaSalle in Bogotá.

 Eden completed her Bachelor of Architecture at the University of Cincinnati’s College of Design, Architecture, Art and Planning.
 During studies, she worked through internships in Brooklyn, Chicago, and Georgetown in various project types from residential restorations to large commercial developments.